ADGEfficiency/energy-py/readme.md

 Dispatch of a battery arbitraging wholesale prices - [energy_py](https://github.com/openai/gym/blob/master/gym/envs/classic_control/mountain_car.p://github.com/ADGEfficiency/energy_py/tree/dev/energy_py/envs/battery)

-Battery is defined by a capacity and a maximum rate to charge and discharge, with a round trip efficieny applied on storage.
+Battery is defined by a capacity and a maximum rate to charge and discharge, with a round trip efficiency applied on storage.

 **Demand side flexibility**

 Dispatch of price responsive demand side flexibility - [energy_py](https://github.com/ADGEfficiency/energy_py/tree/dev/energy_py/envs/flex)

-Flexible assset is a chiller system, with an action space of the return temperature setpoint.
+Flexible asset is a chiller system, with an action space of the return temperature setpoint.